Screenshot by Victor Agreda Jr.

 Another Pixelmator Pro tool I started to prefer over the Photoshop equivalent was the machine learning-powered Quick Selection tool.
 Photoshop users are no doubt used to its tunable magic wand and quick selection tools, but I found myself appreciating the speed and accuracy of Pixelmator Pro’s Quick Selection tool.

 Still, Adobe has added a Select Subject feature that uses the company’s Sensei AI to make the best guess about actual objects in an image.
 Which is better?
-Honestly, your mileage will vary depending on many factors.
-I found both to be adequate and usually needing a little adjustment.
+Your mileage will vary depending on many factors.
+I found both to be adequate, but they often need a little adjustment.
 In both programs, you can add or subtract from your selection, and with Pixelmator Pro, you can subtract the overlap of two selections.
 However, a single button in Photoshop lets you select a portion of the image and turn it into a mask.

 The repair tools in each application are a bit different in ways that are worth noting.
 In Photoshop, Adobe has been working for years on its Content-Aware Move Tool, enabling you to cut out a boat in the water and move it, leaving water in what would otherwise have been a big hole in the underlying layer.
 It works pretty well and is just one of the repair tools in Photoshop.
 Others include a red-eye removal tool, a patch tool, and several different healing tools that let you remove stuff like wires from the sky by just painting.

 Likewise, the Repair tool in Pixelmator Pro allows you to remove stuff you don’t want.
-In the image below, I took out the generic “person silhouette” you see when logging into a Windows 10 machine in Pixelmator Pro.
+In the image below, I used Pixelmator Pro to remove the generic “person silhouette” you see when logging into a Windows 10 machine.
 I also tried to remove the pink-shirted person in the background.
-As you can see, results vary depending on the complexity of what you’re trying to do and the surrounding pixels available.
+As you can see in the second photo, results vary depending on the complexity of what you’re trying to do and the surrounding pixels available.
 Photoshop has an advantage here, born from years of R&D.

 Web Work and Other New Features in Pixelmator Pro